-- 1. The bin control uses devices that sense light, therefore they must be kept clean enough so that they can "see".
-At least twice a year, remove the bin control sensors from the base of the ice chute, and wipe the inside clean, as illustrated. - 2.
-The ice machine senses water level by a probe located in the water reservoir.
+1. The bin control uses devices that sense light, therefore they must be kept clean enough so that they can "see".
+At least twice a year, remove the bin control sensors from the base of the ice chute, and wipe the inside clean, as illustrated.

+2. The ice machine senses water level by a probe located in the water reservoir.
 At least twice a year, the probe should be removed from the reservoir, and the tip wiped clean of mineral buildup.

-- 3. The bearing in the breaker should also be checked at least two times per year.
+3. The bearing in the breaker should also be checked at least two times per year.

 - A. Check the bearing by:

 - •removing the ice chute cover

 - •unscrewing the ice sweep

 - •removing the water shed

 - using a spanner wrench and unscrewing the breaker cover.

 - unscrewing the auger stud

 Inspect the assembly, looking for wear.
 See Removal and Replacement to replace bearing or seals.
 Reverse to reassemble.
 4. Check and tighten all bolts and screws.

-MAINTENANCE: Air Cooled
+FM2400 MAINTENANCE: Air Cooled

-5. Clean the air cooled condenser.
+5. Clean each air cooled condenser.

-The air flow on this model is from front to back, so the inside of the machine will have to be available to clean the air cooled condenser.
 Use a vacuum cleaner or coil cleaner if needed.
 Do NOT use a wire brush.